Find out what you need to do when the landlord changes during a tenancy.

 Address for service

-This process also applies when the owner’s been managing the tenancy themselves and employs a property manager to take over during a tenancy.
+This process also applies where an owner who has been self-managing the tenancy engages a property manager to take over during a tenancy.

 If the landlord goes overseas